Food Chemistry: What’s the difference between ghee and butter?

 Besides this, ghee also has traditional and spiritual values.
 Vedas call ghee ‘the first and most essential of all foods’.
 The Sanskrit word for ghee is ‘Ghritam’.
 Our ancient Vedas and ayurvedic shastras claim that ghee increases Dhi (intellect) refines Buddhi (intelligence), and improves the Smrti (memory).
 It increases the overall strength, lustre, and beauty of the body and serves as medicine by working wondrously on bedsores, peptic ulcers, and even burns from chemicals or fires.
 Cow ghee is used in lamps in temples and pujas all over India.
 The light of burning ghee is said to ward off negativity and evil influence.

 We know, both ghee and butter are dairy products produced from milk fat.
+Here is a summary of the features and benefits of both the fats.
 While mainly composed of fat, they are also rich in many vitamins, especially A, E, D, and K2.
 However, due to its high saturated fat content, butter has been blamed for increased risk for weight gain and heart disease.
 On the other hand, Ghee is reputed for reducing bad cholesterol levels and chances of cardiovascular diseases.
 Moreover, ghee does not contain the same dairy protein levels as butter and thus is a better option for people who do not tolerate dairy products well.
 One can conclude that including healthy fats like ghee in moderation in our diet can improve health and boost immunity.

 Even so, the popular debate of what is healthier, ghee or butter, remains up in the air, open to interpretations.
 With all the data and facts available, it is up to you to decide what you prefer.